gornskew/lisply-mcp/README.md

   allowing this to happen for any http ports being served by programs running directly on your host.

-- Make sure not to mount any valuable directories to that container;
+- Make sure not to mount any non-expendable directories to that container (see directory mounting configuration instructions below)

-- Take steps to [limit RAM and CPU usage](https://docs.docker.com/engine/containers/resource_constraints/) of the container.
-(In a future release, this project aims to support these options as pass-through to the automated container startup).
-Typical options for reference: use `--memory=512m, --cpus=1, --cap-drop, --read-only`.
-Avoid using `--network host`.
-Prefer isolated networks for safety.
+- Consider taking steps to [limit RAM and CPU usage](https://docs.docker.com/engine/containers/resource_constraints/) of the container.

 ### Code Modules/Files